Luis Marti-Bonmati: Career

 He joined the radiology department at the first university hospital with an MR system in Spain in 1987.
 He became the section chief in Magnetic Resonance imaging in this Radiology department (1995) and became professor of radiology at the University of Valencia (2011).

 Marti-Bonmati was appointed as President of the Sociedad Española de Diagnóstico por Imagen del Abdomen (SEDIA) in 2000 for seven years.
 He also served as the President of the European Society of Magnetic Resonance in Medicine and Biology from 2002 to 2004.
 For two years starting from 2008, he was appointed as the President of the Sociedad Española de Radiología (SERAM).
 From 2013 to 2015, he served as the President of the European Society of Gastrointestinal and Abdominal Radiology.

 He is also a part of the executive council and has served as director of the Research Committee of the European Society of Radiology (ESR, 2010–2013).
 Marti-Bonmati also serves as the director of Imaging La Fe node at Distributed Network for Biomedical Imaging (ReDIB) Unique Scientific and Technical Infrastructures (ICTS), Valencia, Spain.

-He is the coordinator of the following European projects: PRIMAGE (H2020, GA826494) and CHAIMELEON (H2020, GA952172).
-Partner of the European projects in ProCancer-I (H2020, GA952159) and PerProGlio (Era PerMed, JTC2018).

 Since January 2023, he has been the Scientific Director of the EUropean Federation for CAncer IMages project (EUCAIM) (proposal nº101100633).
 EUCAIM is a pan-European digital federated infrastructure of FAIR, de-identified cancer medical images coming from Real-World data.
-The infrastructure is being designed as an experimentation platform to facilitate the development and benchmarking of AI-based cancer management tools towards precision medicine in cancer diagnosis and treatment.
-To allow this, EUCAIM will provide a dashboard for data discovery, federated search, metadata harvesting, annotation and distributed processing, including federated and privacy-preserving learning.
-EUCAIM will also build a central hub hosting the Atlas of Cancer Images as part of its infrastructure, which will be interoperable with the other European Health Data Space components while preserving the data sovereignty of providers.
+The infrastructure is an experimentation platform to facilitate the development and benchmarking of AI-based cancer management tools towards precision medicine in cancer diagnosis and treatment.

+In 2023 he set up Fundación IMAGING, a non-profit foundation related to imaging.